-We are the Premier Legal Advocacy Law Firm For Construction Accidents
+We Are the Premier Legal Advocacy Law Firm for Hoboken Construction Accidents

 You pay ZERO fees unless we win.
 We have won Millions of Dollars in Verdicts and Settlements for Serious & Catastrophic Construction Accident Victims.

 While safety is at a premium on construction sites and other workplaces in New York and New Jersey, accident injuries still occur.
 When they do, you could be out of work for an uncertain amount of time.
 Recovering can be inhibited by stressful concerns such as how you will pay for medical bills, pay your mortgage or rent, and care for your family’s needs.

 State labor laws aim to correct workplace hazards through regulation and safety programs.
 In New York, the Division of Safety and Health is one of five divisions within the Worker Protection Bureau.
 In New Jersey, the Division of Public Safety and Occupational Safety and Health enforces workplace safety regulations and laws.
 Public entities, private contractors, labor organizations and trade associations all promote workplace safety and accident prevention.

 For example, New York Labor Laws Sections 200, 240 and 241 provide specific protections such as:

 - Section 200 – In all places, machinery and equipment are subject to placement and operation in a well-lit space to ensure the safety and well-being of the operators.
 The law requires “reasonable and adequate” protection of all employees and others who will be on the property.
 If a situation is too dangerous – including unsanitary conditions, fire threat, toxic exposure risk, or has hazardous exits – the commissioner may post signs and prohibit further work or occupancy until correction of the dangerous condition is complete.